Israel’s Netanyahu brings his dirty laundry to Washington. Literally.

 Israeli officials denied that Netanyahu overuses his American hosts’ laundry services, calling the allegations “absurd,” but they acknowledged that he has been the target of laundry-related accusations in the past.

 In 2016, Netanyahu sued his own office and Israel’s attorney general in an effort to prevent the release of his laundry bills under the country’s freedom of information act.
-The judge sided with Netanyahu, and the details of his laundry bills remain secret.
+The judge sided with Netanyahu, and the details of his laundry bills remain secret pending an appeal in the Supreme Court.

 The relatively minor accusation joins a longer list of corruption allegations that have threatened the 70-year-old leader’s hold on power and triggered protests in Israel this month.
 Netanyahu was indicted in November in a corruption trial involving gifts from wealthy friends and allegations that he sought regulatory benefits for media magnates in return for positive coverage.
 He is accused of accepting nearly $200,000 worth of gifts from business executives including cases of champagne and boxes of cigars.
 The trial opened in May and is scheduled to resume in January.